adamwoolhether/NetBox4CentOS8/README.md

 Yep, that easy.

 ## NOTES:
-Designed for a fresh install, and should only need to be ran once.

-Some conditionals are added for increased idempotency, if you stop or encounter errors, but running on a system with previous install is unlikely to work.

 Running `config.sh` takes some time.
 Don't stop the playbook during this task.

 The playbook WILL hang if you're trying to create a user for the NetBox app that already exists.

 I assume a non DNS registered domain is used.
 Modify the `httpdconf.j2` file if needed.

+Some conditionals are added for increased idempotency where shell/command module must be used.

 ## Further Reading: